work-projects-kirodh/RE-CF-TS-to-resource-grades/README.md

 =============================================================

 This tool box consists of four Python scripts:
 - step_1____.py prepares the capacity factor data from atlite.
 This will output an averaged over time capacity factor in the assets folder.
+This code will also find the top certain percentage capacity factor and average these to give you capacity factors you can use (option 1).
 - step_2____.py provides an interactive map interface on your browser which allows the user to select their tiers.
-A geojson file needs to be exported.
+A geojson file needs to be exported. using the export button.
 - step_3____.py uses the atlite capacity factors and the designated points and polygons in the geojson file to extract the tiers of capacity factors.
-This will produce a pandas dataframe with all the necessary tiers.
-- step_4____.py uses the tiers and allows the user to select the parts of each tier to create the final capacity factors for the technology.
+This will produce a csv file (option 2) with all the necessary tiers.
+The last method uses the tiers and allows the user to select the parts of each tier to create the final capacity factors they so wish (option 3).

 Notes:
 -------

-- There is a .env file which contains all the user settings.
+- All relevant Python packages are found in requirements.txt (I may be missing some :-))
+- Make sure to copy the sample.env to an .env file.
+This .env file, which contains all the user settings, is the user settings.
+Rather not change the assets folder.
+Keep that as is.
+The file names you can change as you need.
 Edit this file to configure the preprocessing scripts.
 - Too high a resolution is not a good idea for the world atlas netcdf data, this will significantly increase the rendering time.